5 Value Stocks In The Consumer Defensive Sector

 The following stocks are considered to be notable value stocks in the consumer defensive sector:

+This quarter, Bunge experienced an increase in earnings per share, which was 3.05 in Q4 and is now 3.13.
+The company's most recent dividend yield sits at 2.45%, which has decreased by 0.11% from 2.56% last quarter.

+This quarter, Perdoceo Education experienced an increase in earnings per share, which was 0.39 in Q4 and is now 0.44.
+Perdoceo Education does not have a dividend yield, which investors should be aware of when considering holding onto such a stock.

+This quarter, SpartanNash experienced a decrease in earnings per share, which was 0.7 in Q3 and is now 0.43.
+Its most recent dividend yield is at 4.22%, which has increased by 0.04% from 4.18% in the previous quarter.

-Lincoln Educational Servs has reported Q4 earnings per share at 0.31, which has increased by 287.5% compared to Q3, which was 0.08.
-Lincoln Educational Servs does not have a dividend yield, which investors should be aware of when considering holding onto such a stock.
+This quarter, Lifevantage experienced a decrease in earnings per share, which was 0.25 in Q2 and is now 0.2.
+Lifevantage does not have a dividend yield, which investors should be aware of when considering holding onto such a stock.

-Seneca Foods has reported Q3 earnings per share at 7.9, which has increased by 301.02% compared to Q2, which was 1.97.
+Seneca Foods saw an increase in earnings per share from 1.97 in Q2 to 7.9 now.
 Seneca Foods does not have a dividend yield, which investors should be aware of when considering holding onto such a stock.

-Perdoceo Education's earnings per share for Q4 sits at 0.39, whereas in Q3, they were at 0.35.
-Perdoceo Education does not have a dividend yield, which investors should be aware of when considering holding onto such a stock.

-Adtalem Glb Education has reported Q3 earnings per share at 0.72, which has decreased by 6.49% compared to Q2, which was 0.77.
-Adtalem Glb Education does not have a dividend yield, which investors should be aware of when considering holding onto such a stock.

-Most recently, United Natural Foods reported earnings per share at 1.25, whereas in Q1 earnings per share sat at 0.51.
-United Natural Foods does not have a dividend yield, which investors should be aware of when considering holding onto such a stock.

 The Significance: A value stock may need some time to rebound from its undervalued position.
 The risk of investing in a value stock is that this emergence may never materialize.